clojurists-together/clojuriststogether.org/resources/markdown/news/q3-2019-survey-results.md

 shadow-cljs, Duct Framework, Core.typed, CIDER, Clojuredocs, clj-doc, Eastwood, Cloverage, buddy, clj-kondo, Reagent, re-frame, FIgwheel Main, Cursive, Leiningen, Calva, Chlorine, Sente, Nippy, Rum, core.async, incanter, clj-pdf

 If you're a maintainer of any of these projects, please consider applying.

 ### Have you seen any direct benefits from improvements to the projects we have funded?

+A sampling of comments:

+* "Not yet, but I've used both Aleph and Fireplace in the past, and I appreciate work going into them!"
+* "Yes I use Neanderthal and it is improving."
+* "No, because I don't use many of the funded projects, and those I do use (CIDER and clj-http) I was already pretty happy with.
+But, I give because if more people do that, the ecosystem can be a better place for everybody."
+* "Fireplace in particular is a core tool as a Vim clojurian, so 👍"
+* "Yes: we very recently adopted Kaocha at work and are liking that."

 ### How would you like us to allocate our funding?